-Many times prosecutors and law enforcement officials will exaggerate or sensationalize the alleged offense in order to appear tough on serious crime.
+Many times prosecutors and law enforcement officials will exaggerate or sensationalize the alleged offense in order to appear tough on serious crime even though it does not really involve child sex trafficking.
+False allegations should not result in a conviction, but anytime an allegation is made you must mount an aggressive defense.
 Child sex crime allegations do not necessarily have to result in a conviction.

 If you have been charged with a child sex trafficking offense in the Dallas / Fort Worth Metroplex, the state prosecutor is required to prove every element of your alleged offense beyond a reasonable doubt before you can be convicted.
-This can be very difficult burden of proof to satisfy, and any doubt in the mind of the judge or jury can result in a dismissal or reduction of the charges against you.
-Therefore, it is important to consult with an experienced child sex crimes defense lawyer to help you prepare the most ideal defense possible for your particular situation.
+This can be very difficult burden of proof to satisfy, and any doubt in the mind of the judge or jury can result in a "not guilty" verdict at trial.

 Dallas Child Sex Trafficking Lawyer